Introduction

 B. Extra formational epiclastic conglomerate

-The clasts in intraformational epiclastic conglomerates may vary in size, shape, and composition, reflecting the sedimentary processes within the formation.
+The clasts of intraformational epiclastic conglomerates may different in size, shape and composition, reflecting the sedimentary processes within the formation.
 These conglomerates typically exhibit a close spatial association with the sedimentary rocks from which they were derived.

 B. Extra formational epiclastic conglomerate : Extraformational epiclastic conglomerate is a specific type of conglomerate that forms as a result of sedimentary processes occurring outside of the primary depositional environment or formation.
 It refers to conglomerates that are derived from materials outside of the sedimentary unit in which they are found.